varya/steroids/README.md

 AppGyver Steroids
 -----------------

-AppGyver Steroids is like PhoneGap on Steroids, providing native UI elements, multiple WebViews and enhancements for better developer productivity.
+AppGyver Steroids is PhoneGap on Steroids, providing native UI elements, multiple WebViews and enhancements for better developer productivity.

 ## Installation and requirements